Stafford, Texas: Local government

 The City of Stafford stopped levying nonschool property taxes in 1995.
 It is the only Houston-area city and the most populous city in Texas to do so.
 Sales and franchise taxes from businesses fund the city.

 From 1969 to 2020, Stafford's mayor was Leonard Scarcella.
 By 2018, he was the longest-serving mayor in the United States.
 On June 28, 2020, Scarcella died at age 79.
 In December 2020, Cecil Willis was elected mayor.
+In June 2023, Ken Matthew was elected mayor.

 The Stafford City Hall, Stafford Police Department, and Municipal Court buildings are on South Main, adjacent to one another.
 The Stafford Volunteer Fire Department operates out of three fire stations.

-The city is governed by its Home Rule Charter, which resembles the US Constitution.
-The Charter Review Commission reviews the charter every five years.
+The city is governed by its Home Rule Charter.
 The most recent review was in 2018.
 The commission consisted of: